vmsmith/CookBook/scallops_garlic_butter_baked.md

 #### Preparation
 1. Preheat the oven to 400F (200C)
+2. Melt the butter
-2. Mince garlic
+3. Mince garlic
-3. Grate cheese
+4. Grate cheese
-4. Chop parsley
+5. Chop parsley

 #### Directions
 1. In a small bowl, mix the melted butter, minced garlic, lemon juice, salt, and pepper.